📣

 1. Refer to your MCP client documentation to learn how to configure your MCP server.

-3. Click Connect on the cluster overview page to get the connection parameters.
+3. Click Connect in the upper-right corner to get the connection parameters.

 4. Configure the TiDB MCP Server with your connection parameters in the mcpServers section of your AI application’s configuration file.